RickWinter/azure-sdk/docs/cpp/introduction.md

 * The `version` parameter must be the first parameter to all constructor overloads.
 * The `version` parameter must be required, and default to the latest supported service version.
 * The type of the `version` parameter must be `ServiceVersion`; an enum nested in the options type.
-* The `ServiceVersion` enum must use explicit values starting from 1.
+* The `ServiceVersion` enum must use explicit values starting from 0.
-* `ServiceVersion` enum value 0 is reserved.
-When 0 is passed into APIs, ArgumentException should be thrown.

 ##### Mocking